anulmehta48/MyReact/README.md

 Ans- npm=> this is node package manger for installing the packages
          npx=> execute using npm of npm packages and servers.

+/*
+  * PARCEL:-- ABOUT INFORMATIONS:-
+  * It create Server for our project
+  * HMR- Hot Module replacement
+  * File Watching Algorithms-c++
+  * BUILDING
+  * MINIFY
+  * Cleaning Code
+  * Dev and Production build
+  * Super fast build Algorithm
+  * Image optimaization also
+  * caching while development
+  * compressed
+  * compatible with older version of browser
+  * HTTPS on dev
+  * Port number also manage this
+  * consitent hashing algorithms
+  * it is zero config
+  *
+  *
+  */